 - 21.3 miles (3.3 miles off-trail) with 6,100 feet of gain

 The North Inlet and adjacent East Inlet both drain into Grand Lake, the largest natural lake in Colorado.
-Hiking trails go far up both valleys, but strangely do not connect.
-Fortuitously, however, they are separated by just 3.3 miles of off-trail travel, most of it Sound of Music quality.
+Hiking trails go far up both watersheds, but strangely do not connect.

 Run up North Inlet, and take a right/south turn towards Lake Nokoni and Lake Nanita.
 When this trail terminates at the latter lake, follow the Pfiffner Traverse to Spirit Lake, where you will intersect an unmaintained use trail.
 Turn right/west and follow this track to the mapped end of the East Inlet Trail, which will take you back to the trailhead.